Devon White (baseball): Toronto Blue Jays

 On December 2, 1990, he was traded with Willie Fraser and Marcus Moore to the Toronto Blue Jays for Junior Félix and Luis Sojo.

-White won two World Series and five Gold Gloves with the Toronto Blue Jays.
+White won two World Series and five Gold Glove awards with the Toronto Blue Jays.
 With a .336 batting average in his post-season career with the Blue Jays, compared to a .270 regular season average with Toronto, White consistently upped his game to help Toronto reach playoff success.

 In 1992, White collected 3.9 Defensive Wins Above Replacement, which led the major leagues.

 In Game 3 of the 1992 World Series against the Atlanta Braves, White was the central part of one of the most famous plays in World Series history.
 With David Justice batting and runners on first and second base, Justice hit a fly ball which White chased down and caught while jumping into the wall.
-White then threw the ball to second baseman Roberto Alomar who threw to John Olerud at first to try to double up Terry Pendleton, but Pendleton had already been called out for running past Deion Sanders.
-Olerud promptly threw the ball to third baseman Kelly Gruber who chased down Sanders, diving and clipping him on the heel with his glove.
-However the umpire, Bob Davidson, did not see the tag, and called Sanders safe, which cost the Jays the second triple play in World Series history.
+White then threw the ball to second baseman Roberto Alomar, who threw to John Olerud at first to try to double up Terry Pendleton, but Pendleton had already been called out for running past Deion Sanders.
+Olerud promptly threw the ball to third baseman Kelly Gruber, who chased down Sanders, diving and clipping him on the heel with his glove.
+However, the umpire, Bob Davidson, did not see the tag and called Sanders safe, which cost the Jays the second triple play in World Series history.
 After the game, Davidson watched the replay and admitted he missed the call.

-While playing for the team, White appeared on Canadian children's television show Under the Umbrella Tree, in uniform in what was then known as The Skydome talking with characters Jacob Bluejay and Iggy Iguana, in 1993 episode Baseball Fever.
+While playing for the team, White appeared on Canadian children's television show Under the Umbrella Tree, in uniform in what was then known as the SkyDome, talking with characters Jacob Bluejay and Iggy Iguana, in the 1993 episode "Baseball Fever."